 The contribution made to the NPS Scheme would be received back by the employee as Pension after retirement or on surrender of the policy (as the case may be).

-Budget 2016 Update: On withdrawl from the NPS Account, 40% of the accumulated balance shall be exempt from Tax and the remaining would be taxed as per the Income Tax Slabs in the year of receipt.
+On withdrawl from the NPS Account, 60% of the accumulated balance can be withdrawn and shall be exempt from Tax.
+An annuity would be purchased from the balance 40% of the amount.

 Budget 2017 Update: Exemption would also be allowed for partial Withdrawl not exceeding 25% of the Contribution made by the Employee in accordance with the terms and conditions specified under Pension fund Regulatory and Development Authority Act.